 Recent Excavations Changed Our Understanding

-The idea being you would have walked through the horizontal tunnel to the top of the vertical shaft reached some wooden platform there.
+The idea was you would have walked through the horizontal tunnel to the top of the vertical shaft reached some wooden platform there.
 Then be able to drop down your bucket down that vertical shaft to the water that flowed to the base of it.
-And pull the water up and drew the water and go back to the city.
+And pull the water up and draw the water and go back to the city.
 But excavations in the 10-15 years had revolutionized our understanding of the way this water system originally worked.

 Today that vertical shaft called warren’s shaft that use to be thought of as such an integral part of warren’s shaft system is now known not to be part of the system at all.
 Apparently, it is a natural shaft in the bedrock that was eaten away at some point.
 And has nothing to do with the water system at all.
-So how did this system originally worked?
+So how did this system originally work?
 The Warren’s Shaft System; as it appears today; was carved in two stages.

 In the Middle Bronze Age II (18th to 17th century B.C.E.); the original system was carved only in the soft Meleke limestone; which forms the top layer of bedrock throughout the City of David.
 Only centuries later (perhaps in the eighth century B.C.E.) was the horizontal tunnel deepened.
 Perhaps to create a different route to the spring; by cutting into the lower layer of hard Mizzi Ahmar dolomite (as shown in the top drawing).

 Ancient Jerusalem’s Water Systems: Some Conclusions